tchajed/sys-verif-fa25/docs/notes/invariants.md

 \ell_m}{\True}
 $$

-To initially get $\isLock(\ell_m, R)$, which associates the lock invariant $R$ with the lock $\ell_m$, we have to use the following rule:
+To initially get $\isLock(\ell_m, R)$, which associates the lock invariant $R$ with the lock $\ell_m$, conceptually we use the following rule when the mutex is created:

 $$
 \hoareV{R}{\operatorname{newMutex} \, ()}{\fun{v} ∃ \ell_m, v = \ell_m ∗ \isLock(\ell_m, R)}
 $$

 When we create a new mutex, we pick the lock invariant $R$ that represents what the mutex protects, and we also have to prove and give up $R$.
 This is what ensures the lock invariant holds initially.
+The above rule captures the right intuition, but the real Perennial specification is a bit more sophisticated: it allows allocating memory for a lock and only later picking a lock invariant and creating $\isLock(ell_m, R)$.
+We'll see the API (`init_Mutex`) in a code example below.

 An important aspect of this specification is that $\isLock(\ell_m, R)$ is _persistent_.
 This is needed since for mutexes to be useful, $\isLock(\ell_m, R)$ has to be available from multiple threads simultaneously.
 The fact that it is persistent also explains why we don't return it in the Lock and Unlock postconditions.
 Note that the assertion $\isLock(\ell_m, R)$ can safely be persistent even if $R$ is not persistent because it merely asserts that the lock invariant for the mutex $\ell_m$ is $R$; to actually get a copy of $R$, the thread has to call Lock, and the implementation of mutexes guarantees mutual exclusion at that point.